X34354/Species/README.md

 1. Clone this repository to your local machine using the following Git command:
 2. Navigate to the root directory of the repository:

-3. Install the project dependencies by running the following command in the terminal: streamlit run main.py

 This will install all the necessary libraries and packages to run the application.